unt-libraries/untl-metadata-documentation/docs/fields/note.rst

 -   Does not show western Texas beyond 7 miles west of San Antonio.
 -   Purchased with funds provided by the Friends of the UNT Libraries.
 -   "HR-2555"
+-   This letter is written on stationery that has a blue image near the top of the page of an airplane flying across a globe with the text "Air Mail," as well as a red stripe pattern at the top and bottom of the page.

 Non-Displaying Notes